 This is only the beginning—the applicant should also, for example, include a history of his union involvement, a description of the torture he experienced, and an account of what happened to other union members.

-See our section on U.S. Asylum Laws to learn more about what the U.S. authorities are looking for.
+See U.S. Asylum Laws to learn more about what the U.S. authorities are looking for.